 When involved in a car crash, depending on how hard the car was, it can cause a rib to dislocate.
 Sometimes, when the airbags go off they can impact the body with such an extreme force that it can dislocate your ribs.
 See how our chiropractors can treat car accident injuries here.

 Some signs of a dislocated rib depend on how the rib was dislocated.
 Common symptoms include:

 - Pain in the chest or back

 Treatment for a Dislocated Rib

-Chiropractic care is considered one of the best, most effective treatments for dislocated or subluxated ribs.
-Once the chiropractor has determined that the rib is out of place, he/she will often begin by using various techniques that will loosen the area, making the muscles more pliable.
+One of the best and most effective treatments for subluxated and dislocated ribs is chiropractic care.
+Once its certain that the rib is out of place, the chiropractor will begin performing various techniques to loosen the area, making the muscles more flexible.

 Chiropractic Care For A Dislocated Rib in Florida

-At Mauricio Chiropractic, we help several patients that are diagnosed with a dislocated rib.
-Regular spinal adjustment and chiropractic care therapy sessions can increase the comfort and mobility that a patient has.
+At Mauricio Chiropractic, we offer regular spinal adjustment and chiropractic care therapy sessions.
+They can increase the comfort and mobility that a patient has.
 We have nine chiropractic clinics based in Orlando, Kissimmee, and Melbourne, FL.
 Schedule an appointment today and consult with one of our highly trained practitioners.